atrivialhero/atrivialhero.github.io/love.md

 A singer/songwriter in the Boston area that blends acoustic songs with 8-bit sounds.
 Fun, funny, and talented.
 Check out his <a href="http://www.sammulligan.com" target="_blank">Music</a>.

 ***John Burke***
-Here is a powerful poet whose love flows through him as he recites his rhymes.
+Here is a powerful poet from Jersey whose love flows through him as he recites his rhymes.
+Check out his sounds on <a href="https://www.youtube.com/channel/UCSD-4Pv9Jn_3nI-ocVsEi1g" target="_blank">Youtube</a>.

 ***Jahiti***
 From Baltimore, Maryland, this singer/songwriter uses his powerful voice and energy to move a message of love and happiness wherever he can find ears to listen.
 He has <a href="http://www.jahitiworld.com" target="_blank">Music</a> online.